apache/beam-site/README.md

 1. The **Jekyll code** which contains all of the resources for building, testing, styling, and tinkering with the website.
 Think of it as a website SDK.
-1. The **static website** content which contains the raw content for the website - all compiled, structured, and ready to go.
-This is the content which is pushed for hosting as a static website.
+1. The **static website** content which contains the content for the website.
+This is the static content is what is actually hosted on the Apache Beam website.

 ### Development setup
 Before working with the Jekyll code, you will need to install Jekyll: